 South East Regional Integrated Fall Prevention & Management Strategy

-South East Ontario has the highest proportion of older adults in the province1.
-Falls among this population are a significant issue and can often lead to hospitalization, long-term care, and even death2.
+South East Ontario has the highest proportion of older adults in the province.
+Falls among this population are a significant issue and can often lead to hospitalization, long-term care, and even death 1.
 As this population continues to grow, a strategy with an emphasis on prevention would improve the livelihood of older adults.
 Numerous partners in our region have been consulted and have identified gaps and fragmentation in our current health care system.
 Better integration of services could improve the quality of care provided to older adults.

 A number of regional stakeholders have convened to form a Regional Integrated Fall Prevention & Management Steering Committee dedicated to the advancement of this strategy.
 The South East Regional Integrated Fall Prevention & Management Steering Committee is comprised of the following stakeholders:

 - The Centre for Studies in Aging and Health at Providence Care

 - Community & Primary Health Care

 - Gateway Community Health Centre

 - Hastings Prince Edward Public Health

 - Kingston Frontenac Lennox & Addington Public Health